thoughtspot/thoughtspot.github.io/_end-user/introduction/about-navigating-thoughtspot.md

 Answers are the result of a single search.
 You can save an answer you want to work more on later, or just keep it for your personal use.
 Answers are for you alone, until you share them with others.

 {: id="pinboards"}
-## Pinboards
+## Liveboards

-Pinboards are collections of related search results.
-You can create your own pinboard or add to an existing one.
-After saving a pinboard, it can be shared with others or viewed as a slideshow.
-The **Pinboards** page shows a list of saved pinboards.
+Liveboards are collections of related search results.
+You can create your own Liveboard or add to an existing one.
+After saving a Liveboard, it can be shared with others or viewed as a slideshow.
+The **Liveboards** page shows a list of saved Liveboards.
 Click one to view, edit, or share it.

-To learn more about pinboards, visit [About pinboards]({{ site.baseurl }}/end-user/pinboards/about-pinboards.html).
+To learn more about Liveboards, visit [About Liveboards]({{ site.baseurl }}/end-user/pinboards/about-pinboards.html).

 {: id="data"}
 ## Data